Survival Swim Lessons

 Swim Float Survive

-Our Swim Float Survive℠ program is a unique style of swimming lessons offered to children 6 months – 4 years in an effort to teach them the skills necessary to be safe in and around water.
+Survive℠ program is a unique style of swimming lessons offered to children beginning at 6 months of age, in an effort to teach them the skills necessary to be safe in and around water.

 What is Survival Swimming?